Army Flying Museum reopens after £2.5 million redevelopment

 - Credit: Archant

-From April 1st visitors will be able to see the enormous difference that has been created since the Museum’s closure in November 2018, which will include new exhibits, better lighting, a whole host of interactive and exciting audio visual displays turning it into a fully equipped 21st Century attraction.
+Visitors can now see the enormous difference that has been created since the Museum’s closure in November 2018, which includes new aircraft, new exhibits, better lighting, a whole host of interactive and exciting audio visual displays.